The 1979 Supreme Court case United States v. Symm decided that you have the right to register

 Early Voting

 All voters in Texas are given early voting privileges without any registrations necessary to vote early.
-Early voting starts October 13, 2020 and ends October 30, 2020.
+Early voting starts the 17th day before Election Day and ends the 4th day before Election Day.

 Absentee Voting